John Fulkerson, MD - President

 Peter Jokl, MD

 Dr. Jokl is professor and Vice Chairman in the Department of Orthopedics and Rehabilitation at Yale University.
-He directs the sports medicine program at Yale Medical School and has published widely in the field of sports medicine.
-He is an associate editor of the Journal of the American Academy of Orthopedic Surgeons.
+He has published widely in the field of sports medicine.
+He was an associate editor of the Journal of the American Academy of Orthopedic Surgeons.
 Dr. Jokl is serving or has served as medical commissioner for the 1995 World Special Olympics and medical director for the Pilot Pen Tennis Tournaments.

 William R. Post, MD